itseez3d/metaperson/docs/metaperson-creator/roblox_avatars.md

 ---
 sidebar_label: 'Roblox Avatars'
-description: Roblox avatars in MetaPerson Creator
+description: "Create Roblox-compatible 3D avatars with MetaPerson Creator — export selfie-based avatars and import them into Roblox Studio for use in your experiences."
 slug: /roblox_avatars
 ---
 # Roblox Avatars